 By Hardik Rajgor Feb.
 14, 2019

-With a little bit of help from global warming and us screwing up the environment, the temperatures in Mumbai have dropped significantly this year.
-It was 11 degree Celsius last Friday.
+With a little bit of help from global warming and us screwing up the environment, the temperatures in Mumbai have dropped significantly.
+It was 19 degree Celsius in certain parts of the city on Thursday.
 Now that is legit winter, isn’t it?

 Here’s how every winter’s tale unfolds in Mumbai.
 When the temperature falls from 36 degrees Celsius to 27 and we Mumbaikars start wearing monkey caps and post pictures with #WinterIsCome before boarding that 7 am train to Churchgate, we are sledged at with the aggression of Virat Kohli in Australia.
 “Is this winter?
 Winter is when you spit and your saliva turns into ice crystals before it hits the ground,” our friends from Delhi mock.
 Sorry for having low standards, but for us, if we aren’t dripping in sweat by the time we alight the train, we declare it winter.